jitsi/handbook/docs/dev-guide/contributing.md

  request. **Never** merge master, always rebase.
 - Commits should have prefix indicating what they do is it feature, a fix or a translation update.
 This helps with automatted release notes generation.
 Prefix the commits with `feat(feature name) `, `fix(feature name)`, etc.

+## For 8x8 employees
+- Don't link any internal resources such as Jira issues, this is an Open Source project

 ## Coding style

 ### Comments